 svelte.config.js — click to expand code.

 Now let's add a JPEG, as a starting point.
-First create a place for it in the project, by creating a the folder
+Download the file

 Here we import the the image into the